ModusCreateOrg/App-AddressBook/README.md

 Both the desktop and mobile applications load Schemas.json at startup.

 The Dream Factory Launch Pad schema editor should be used to create the initial database structure.
+The JSON files used to create the database schema can be found in the schema/ directory.

 ## Desktop Application